OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned for our future events/meetups!**

+## Past Meetings/Events

 **Secure Coding Practices Workshop**\
 **Date & Time:** 24th June 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-Join us for our upcoming "Secure Coding Practices Workshop" where we'll dive into essential techniques for writing safer, more robust code.
-This hands-on session will cover common vulnerabilities, practical exercises, and group activities to reinforce secure coding principles.
-Learn how to integrate security practices into your development process and understand their relation to the OWASP Top 10.
-Whether you're a beginner or experienced coder, this workshop will enhance your skills in creating more secure applications.
+OWASP NIE Student Chapter conducted a "Secure Coding Practices Workshop" where we dived into essential techniques for writing safer, more robust code.
+This hands-on session covered common vulnerabilities, practical exercises, and group activities to reinforce secure coding principles.
+We learnt how to integrate security practices into your development process and understand their relation to the OWASP Top 10.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 4th June 2024, 9:00am IST\